ManiAm/VENTOS_Public/README.md

     git clone https://github.com/ManiAm/VENTOS

 **Step 3:** Go to the VENTOS folder and run the `runme` script.
 This bash script checks your system and installs the required packages and libraries.
 Script execution takes some time, so be patient. **Do not run the script using sudo.** Some of the commands need sudo access and you need to type your sudo password at least once.
-The script might show you many warning messages and you can safely ignore many of them.
+The script might show you many compile-time warning messages and you can safely ignore many of them.

     sudo ./runme